“Whatever you value most in music, pursue it.”

 I define entrepreneurship as innovative, productive enterprise undertaken by independent individuals or groups.

-Whether they primarily perform, teach, or compose, entrepreneurial musicians develop innovative visions and walk distinctive paths.
+Whether they primarily perform, teach, compose, produce or more, entrepreneurial musicians develop innovative artistic visions and walk distinctive paths.

 Their music sounds fresh, they’re compelling on stage, their concerts resound with inspired programming, they teach pioneering curricula, and so forth.
 They also recognize professional opportunities that others miss and thereby tap potent sources of income.

 How can aspiring musicians become more innovative?
 Basically, by acquiring creative habits of thought and behavior.
-For more on that subject, see my posts in the Creativity category.
+For more on that subject, see my posts in the Creativity and Entrepreneurship categories.

 The French word ‘entrepreneur’ translates as “one who undertakes.”
 Entrepreneurial musicians, therefore, take action and work productively for years on end.
 Their steady creativity sets them apart from the would-be artists who are merely imaginative.